-Smithsonian Magazine recently set out to find how that would play out recently as part of their series “Greek Island Odyssey,” with British historian Bettany Hughes.
+Smithsonian Magazine recently set out to find out how that would play out as part of their series “Greek Island Odyssey” with British historian Bettany Hughes.

 Oldest bow in the world is the Holmegaard bow from Denmark

-The oldest known complete bow in the world, measuring 64 inches long, found after World War II in Denmark, is known as the “Holmegaard bow,” found in a peat bog.
+The oldest known complete bow in the world measuring 64 inches long and found after World War II in Denmark is known as the “Holmegaard bow,” found in a peat bog.
 As a piece of technology, visitors say that it is striking how modern it looks in its elegance and symmetry.

 It dates back to around 7,000 years BC, from the Mesolithic period in Europe.
 Was this simple, C-shaped type of bow used right up until the time of the mythical Odysseus, who went off to fight in Troy?

-It appears from the Odyssey that indeed his bow was of this, more complex, type than the Danish bow, with an extra backward bend that made it infinitely stronger than the original bow used by many cultures across the ancient world.
+It appears from the Odyssey that indeed his bow was of this more complex type than the Danish bow.
+It contains an extra backward bend that made it infinitely stronger than the original bow used by many cultures across the ancient world.

 Contest between palintonos vs. modern bows

-Theodore, the archer who works with the ancient weapons, wields a carved ivory bow which is a masterpiece of elegance — just like Odysseus’ palintonos bow, which was made of horn and sinews.
+Theodore, the archer who works with the ancient weapons, wields a carved ivory bow which is a masterpiece of elegance similar to Odysseus’ palintonos bow, which was made of horn and sinews.

 The target now is a terra cotta pot.
 Will the ancient bow of Odysseus meet its mark?
 Will it even outdo the modern one?
 Or will the modern version triumph over the ancient weapon, putting our romantic ideas about Odysseus’ great power to rest?